matthieugomez/tidy/README.md

 ## gather
 gather transforms a wide dataset into a long dataset.
-The command takes a varlist as an argument, composed of the the list of variables to gather.
+The command takes a varlist as an argument, composed of the list of variables to gather.

-Two variables are created: the variable "variable" (containing the name of the former variables) and the variable "value" (containing their values).
+These variables are replaced by two new variables: the variable "variable" (containing the name of the former variables) and the variable "value" (containing their values).
 Use the option `variable` and `value` to specify different names.

 Use the option  `label` to create a new variable to store the labels of the former variables.